yusuke0913/Documentation/source/index.html.md

 }
 ```

-> Request to retrieve all payouts to an employee with string "skoog" in name, email or phone number:
+> Request to retrieve all payouts to employees with string "skoog" in name, email or phone number:

 ```python
 import requests